KerbaeAdAstra/KerbalFuture/CODE_OF_CONDUCT.md

 * Posting of inappropriate pictures.
 Using certain clients, it is possible to post pictures directly in chat.
 See above for the rule-of-thumb.
 * Abusive language of any kind, insulting others in any way.
 "Playful" teasing is not tolerated, nor is any other form of disrespect for other members.
 * Role playing while on the channel is not acceptable.
 * Comments about any other user's suspected race, sexual orientation, or ethnicity is not tolerated.
-As a rule of thumb, if you feel as though others will make fun of you for revealing your race or ethnicity, do not state in in the channel.
+As a rule of thumb, if you feel as though others will make fun of you for revealing your race or ethnicity, do not state it in the channel.
 The same goes for sexual orientation.
 * Keep all posts on topic, and for any confidential information, personal message the user.
 * Political statements of any kind.
 * Posting other users' personal information.